garstud/hikashop_dump_events/README.md

-HikaShop Dump Events for JDevelopers
+HikaShop Dump Events for Joomla Developers
 =====================

 Plugin to help developers to debug and understand eCommerce HikaShop plugins events for Joomla (onProductBlocksDisplay, onAfterCheckoutStep ...) by dumping events when they are called!